-At F8 2017, Facebook expanded on its 2016 goals for augmented/virtual reality, chatbots, and new hardware while revealing a few interesting updates to their analytics tools.
-Because Facebook is a marketplace behemoth, every tweak to their formula sends a ripple effect through advertising and marketing as a whole.
+At F8 2017, Facebook expanded on its 2016 goals for augmented/virtual reality, chatbots, and new hardware while revealing a few interesting updates to its analytics tools.
+Because Facebook is a marketplace behemoth, every tweak to its formula sends a ripple effect through advertising and marketing as a whole.
 Let’s revisit Facebook’s plans from F8 2016, as well as round up this year’s conference to see what Facebook has in store for businesses in the future.

 Facebook Messenger: Extending Chatbots

 A large focus of this year’s conference was on updates to the messenger app and the expansion of chatbots announced at F8 2016.
 Through chatbots, Facebook is working toward normalizing conversational commerce.
 Conversational commerce involves artificially intelligent bots being integrated into the messenger application to suggest helpful purchases and services.
 This allows marketers to further personalize their marketing strategy to target their audience.

 Facebook is also implementing extensions that allow users to interact with third-party applications within the message thread.
 This is just another way marketers can implement new and interesting ways to interface with consumers.

 Although the strategy hasn’t quite taken off, Facebook announced that they still haven’t given up on QR codes.
 QR codes are barcodes that you can take a picture of with a cell phone camera to bring up information related to that code.
 Facebook is launching new codes that users can scan to notify them about real-world events.
 If QR codes become more popular, they could be a great way for marketers to strategically place advertisements that direct users toward making a purchase.